Billy2600/ShowFolderNotifyIcon/README.md

 ![ShowFolderNotifyIcon Screenshot](MainWindow.png)

 ## How to install
 Click on "(number) Release" above and download ShowFolderNotifyIcon.msi.
 Double click on the file once downloaded and follow the instructions to install the program.
-ShowFolderNotifyIcon is for Windows PCs only.
+ShowFolderNotifyIcon is for 64-bit (x64) Windows PCs only.

+**Notes:**
-**Note:** The program will automatically add itself to Windows startup, you can easily disable it from starting with Windows in the Task Manager's Startup tab.
+* The program will automatically add itself to Windows startup, you can easily disable it from starting with Windows in the Task Manager's Startup tab.
+* If prompted to download the .NET Runtime, make sure to download "Run desktop apps" version.

 ## How to use
 * The program will default to using your Downloads folder.